alriyadsouza/poki_go/README.md

 If you wish to contribute to this repository by adding more information or improving existing content, please follow the guidelines outlined in CONTRIBUTING.md.

-## License

-This project is licensed under the [INSERT LICENSE HERE] License - see the LICENSE.md file for details.

 ## Contact

-For any queries or suggestions related to Poki Go, please reach out to us at [INSERT CONTACT INFORMATION HERE].
+For any queries or suggestions related to Poki Go, please reach out to us at alriyatreeza929@gmail.com.

 Happy Pokémon hunting!